Dudley Zoo: History

 The architects chose a deliberately modern style for the animal enclosures, entrance and visitor refreshment facilities, making no attempt to match the appearance of the castle ruins.
 The main material chosen for the construction was pre-stressed reinforced concrete which gave the possibility of forming curved structures and projecting platforms.
 It was decided to avoid cages where possible and to display the animals in a deliberately artificial manner rather than create an imitation of natural surroundings.

 The zoo opened on 18 May 1937.
-The opening day was a great success, with over 250,000 people recorded as visiting the zoo on its opening day, 700,000 in its first year.
+The opening day was a success, with over 250,000 people recorded as visiting the zoo on its opening day.
+700,000 people visited the zoo in its first year.

-The opening weeks of the zoo were not always so positive though as on 18 June 1937, a Malayan Brown Bear escaped from the zoo, bit a Dudley resident, was struck by a policeman's truncheon and spent a few hours in local gardens before recapture.
+The opening weeks of the zoo were not always positive as on 18 June 1937, a Malayan brown bear escaped from the zoo, biting a Dudley resident and was struck by a policeman's truncheon.
+The bear then spent a few hours in local gardens before recapture.
 Just 3 days later the animal made another escape, this time being shot dead in the castle grounds.

+During his reign, King Edward VIII was a regular visitor to the zoo.
+The King was a close friend of the zoo's co-owner, William Ward, 3rd Earl of Dudley.

-Elephant rides were one of the attractions of the zoo from the beginning, as it was reported in April 1937 that two Indian elephants had been brought to Dudley with that purpose in mind.
+Elephant rides were one of the attractions of the zoo since it opened in 1937, as it was reported in April 1937 that two Indian elephants had been brought to Dudley Zoo with that purpose in mind.
+The zoo continued to have elephants until 9 April 2003 when the zoo’s last two African elephants, Flossie and Flora, were relocated to Planete Sauvage in south-west France.